frankzuo/learngit/readme.txt

-git is a distributed version control system,and is a free software.
+git is a distributed version control system,and is a free software.I like it.